R3Conclave/conclave-core-sdk/docs/docs/index.md

 ## Release notes

 ### 1.3

-1. We have fixed a known issue related to renaming files and directories in the enclave's filesystem.
-Function calls such as `java.io.File.renameTo` are now supported and working correctly.
+1. :jigsaw: **Java 17** is now supported the enclave.
+There's no need to configure anything.
+Just make you're using JDK 17 when building your application benefit from the new features since Java 11.
+As with 1.2 the Conclave libraries are still compiled using Java 8 so you can continue to use Java 8 (or above) if you wish.
+1. Conclave Init now requires Java 17 to run and the template project targets Java 17 as well by default.
 1. GraalVM has been updated to version 21.3.
 1. Gradle 7 is now supported.
-1. :jigsaw: **Java 16** is now the default JDK version inside the enclave.
-You can make use of the new APIs and features introduced since Java 11 when writing your enclave code!
-For compatibility the Conclave libraries are still compiled using Java 8, so you can continue to use Java 8 (or above) outside the enclave.

 ### 1.2.1